luminis-ams/mwepnad/README.md

 ## Install

 You can use `conda` or `pip`.
-To see which Python packages were used, check out the file `./environment.yml` in this repository.
+To see which Python versions of various packages were used, check out the file `./environment.yml` in this repository.

+You can also install the packages `numpy`, `pandas`, `scikit-learn`, `ntlk` and `jupyter` by hand and hope the versions will not be too different.

 One of the packages installed with `conda` was Jupyter Notebook.
-Run it from the directory in which you have put this repository (so one directory level above this repository).
+Run it from the directory in which you have put this repository (so one directory level above this repository, the command is `jupyter notebook`).

 Next to this repository, the Notebook assumes you will have a directory `data`, with a directory structure like this: